 - GW Home

-Waitlists open on the first day of general registration and are removed after the online add/drop period for each semester or session.
+Waitlists open on the first day of registration and are removed once students can no longer add classes online for each semester or session.

 How they work:

 When a section of a course fills to the enrollment limit, students attempting to register through GWeb will receive a registration error message that a waitlist exists.
 The student will then be given the option of adding themselves to the waitlist for the course.
 If a student already enrolled in the course should drop, that seat will not become available for registration through GWeb if there is an active waitlist for the course.

 In order to be offered the waitlist option, students must enter the CRN on the GWeb registration form.
 Using the class search option will not present the waitlist function.

 When a seat becomes available, the first student on the waitlist will receive a notification to their official GW e-mail address.
 The student will have 24 hours from the time of the e-mail to register for the class through the GWeb Add/Drop screen.
 It is the student's responsibility to check their preferred e-mail daily once on a waitlist.
 If they do not register for the class during that time period, the seat will be offered to the next student on the waitlist.
 GWeb registration is available from 7:00am - 10:00pm.